-Prop L Supplemental Information Please fill out each question listed below (rows 2-8) for all projects.
-Project Name Vision Zero Left Turn Reduction Program Relative Level of Need or Urgency (time sensitive) 2021 Vision Zero Action Strategy commitment to expand the left turn traffic calming program to 35 new locations by 2024.
-Left turn crashes are one of the top severe and fatal traffic crash factors for people walking and biking.
-Fund are needed to complete the remaining 28 locations.
-Prior Community Engagement/Level and Diversity of Community Support (may attach Word document): The pilot project testing out the smaller rubber speed bumps was strongly supported by the public, advocate groups, and the Mayor's Office.
+Plea Prop L Supplemental Information see fill out each question listed below (rows 2-8) for all projects.
+Project Name Vision Zero Left Turn Traffic Calming Relative Level of Need or Urgency (time sensitive) 97 Prior Community Engagement/Level and Diversity of Community Support (may attach Word document): The pilot project testing out the smaller rubber speed bumps was strongly supported by the public, advocate groups, and the Mayor's Office.
 Evaluation showed positive results from these treatments in slowing left turns and there was a commitment made in the Vision Zero Action Strategy to expand this proven countermeasure to other high crash sites throughout the city.
 The education campaign paired with the engineering project provided grants to six community based organizations serving vulernable road user populations to deepen project outreach.
 Refer to the detailed project description for information on the pilot and outreach efforts.
 Benefits to Disadvantaged Populations and Equity Priority Communities Left turn crashes are one of the top severe and fatal traffic crash factors for people walking and biking, some of our most vulnerable road users.
 The left turn reduction program will install calming treatments at the top crash locations on the high injury network, which overlaps with Equity Priority Communities.
 Compatability with Land Use, Design Standards, and Planned Growth Yes San Francisco Transportation Plan Alignment (SFTP) Safety and Livability, Equity This work supports Vision Zero, the citywide policy to end traffic deaths.
 40% of traffic deaths in San Francisco in 2019 were caused when drivers made left turns and didn't see the person in the crosswalk.
 Overall, the seven intersections piloted in early 2021 for left-turn traffic safety treatments resulted in an approximately 17% reduction in average speed (1.7 mph slower) and a 71% reduction in the likelihood of a car turning left at speeds over 15 mph.

 The next section includes criteria that are specific to each Expenditure Plan program.
 The questions that are required to be filled out for each program will auto-populate once the Prop L program is selected on the Scope & Schedule tab.
 18- Safer and Complete Streets Safety (Capital Projects -Left turn crashes are one of the top severe and fatal traffic crash factors for people walking Sub-program) and biking, some of our most vulnerable road users.
 The left turn reduction program will install calming treatments at the top crash locations on the high injury network, which overlaps with Equity Priority Communities.
 Benefits Multi-Modal Users Left turn crashes are one of the top severe and fatal traffic crash factors for people walking (Capital Projects - Suband biking, some of our most vulnerable road users.
-The left turn reduction program will program) install calming treatments at the top crash locations on the high injury network, which overlaps with Equity Priority Communities.
-Proximity to Key Resources The left turn safety project will use paint, post, and rubber speed bumps to calm turning (Capital Projects - Subspeeds at intersections identified as high left turn crash sites.
-These may also be areas with program) high ped/bike volumes (e.g. along business corridors, near parks, etc.).
+The left turn reduction program will install calming treatments at the top crash locations on the high injury network, which program) overlaps with Equity Priority Communities.
+Proximity to Key Resources The left turn safety project will use paint, post, and rubber speed bumps to calm turning speeds at intersections identified as high left turn crash sites.
+These may also be areas with (Capital Projects - Subprogram) high ped/bike volumes (e.g. along business corridors, near parks, etc.).
 Pedestrians are one of the biggest vulnerable road user populations.
-Complete Streets Elements The left turn safety project will use paint, post, and rubber speed bumps to calm turning (Capital Projects - Subspeeds at intersections identified as high left turn crash sites. program)
+Complete Streets Elements The left turn safety project will use paint, post, and rubber speed bumps to calm turning (Capital Projects - Subspeeds at intersections identified as high left turn crash sites. program) Safety (Outreach and Education Programs - Subprogram) Safety (New Traffic Signals -Sub-program)